Helen Nissenbaum: Browser extensions

 She has also contributed to several browser extensions for Firefox and Chrome.
 TrackMeNot was the first extension that she co-created in 2006.
 TrackMeNot uses the notion of privacy through obfuscation to protect the user against online identification, surveillance, and profiling.
 Adnostic was created in 2013 to enable online ad targeting without compromising user's privacy.

 AdNauseam, created in 2014, follows a similar obfuscation strategy for online ads.
+This plugin also pollutes the data gathered about user behavior in order to make it too difficult to create a user profile.
+It functions by clicking or opening all the ads on a viewed page that ignore a user’s Do Not Track preference in the background and introducing incorrect information about user preferences into web tracking systems.
+A user that opens all ads is as effectively targeted as a user who clicks none of them: because a specification of interests can’t be generated from this all-or-nothing behavior.
+This plugin was banned from the Chrome Web Store in 2017 and subsequently marked as malware to prevent installation through developer mode.

 Publications

 Nissenbaum has written or edited a number of papers and books: